Bourchier Cleeve: Life

-A prosperous pewterer in London, he was the son of Alexander Cleeve, pewterer in Cornhill, who died on 11 April 1738.
+A prosperous pewterer in London, he was the son of Alexander Cleeve, a pewterer in Cornhill, who died on 11 April 1738.
 He was given the freedom of the City of London in 1736, at the age of 21.
-In 1755 Cleeve paid a fine to be excused serving the office of sheriff of London.
+In 1755 Cleeve paid a fine to be excused from serving the office of sheriff of London.

 Around that date Cleeve acquired an estate in Foots Cray, Kent, once the property of Sir Francis Walsingham.
 He pulled down the old house, and erected, at some distance north of it, a Palladian mansion of freestone.
 He enclosed a park round it, with plantations of trees, and an artificial canal.
 This house was known as Foots Cray Place.
 It has been attributed to the architect Isaac Ware, on the basis of a 19th-century listing; Howard Colvin regards the attribution as "acceptable" on style ground, but there is no direct evidence.
 The house was damaged by fire in 1949, and demolished.

 Cleeve also acquired much other land in Kent before his death on 1 March 1760.